paytonshafer/Online-Chat-Room-App/README.md

 3. Enter your desired username when prompted.

-4. Start chatting with other users by typing messages in the input field and pressing Enter.
+4. Start chatting with other users by typing messages in the input field and pressing enter.

 ### Commands
 - Use `/help` to display a list of available commands and their descriptions.
 - Use `/users` to list all connected users in the chat room.
+- Use `/clear` to clear all the messages on your screen.
+- Use `/username new_username` to change user username to new_username if new_username is not taken by anyone else in the room.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Special thanks to the Node.js, Express, and Socket.io communities for their excellent libraries.
+- Special thanks to the React.js, Node.js, Express, and Socket.io communities for their excellent libraries.